-Add up these results and write the total at (a) in worksheet 4 on page 28.
+Add up these results and write the total at (a) in worksheet 2 on page 28.

-Do not include depreciating assets which cost less than \$1,000 (excluding input tax credit entitlements) that you acquired before entering the STS.
-You allocate these assets to the general STS pool (see calculation 2).
+Do not include depreciating assets which cost less than \$1,000 (excluding input tax credit entitlements) that you acquired before commencing to use these simplified depreciation rules.
+You allocate these assets to the general small business pool (see calculation 2).

 The adjustable value of a depreciating low-cost asset, at the time you first used it (or held it ready for use) for a taxable purpose, will be its cost, unless you previously used or held the asset solely for private purposes.
-For example, for a tool set bought on 1 December at a cost of \$800 (excluding input tax credit entitlements) and used for producing assessable income from that date at an estimated 70% of the time, the immediate deduction would be \$800 $\times$ 70% = \$560.
+For example, for a tool set bought on 1 December at a cost of \$800 (excluding input tax credit entitlements) and used for producing assessable income from that date at an estimated 70% of the time, the immediate deduction would be $\$800 \times 70\% = \560 .